-He subsequently sought a pardon, which was delayed by his repeated escape attempts.
 After twenty-two years in prison, Dorman was pardoned on November 1, 1923, and quickly faded from public view.

 Alexander Berkman, who had attempted to kill Henry Clay Frick for his role in the violent suppression of striking workers at Homestead in 1892, spent time in Western Penitentiary with Dorman.
 Based on that experience, he wrote the following in his Prison Memoir of an Anarchist:

 “In reference to French leave, have you read about the Biddle affair?
 I think it was the most remarkable attempt in the history of the country.
 Think of the wife of the Jail Warden helping prisoners to escape!
 The boys here were simply wild with joy.
 Every one hoped they would make good their escape, and old Sammy told me he prayed they shouldn’t be caught.
 But all the bloodhounds of the law were unchained; the Biddle boys got no chance at all.